 A big part of the program’s success is due to the partnerships we have with local businesses that help deliver the program.
-Special thanks to the 2022 Business Partners which include: 3M Company of Aberdeen, Agtegra Cooperative, Avera St. Luke’s, Dacotah Bank, Glacial Lakes Energy, Northern State University, Presentation College, and Sanford Health.
+Special thanks to the 2023 Business Partners which include: 3M Company of Aberdeen, Agtegra Cooperative, Avera St. Luke’s, Dacotah Bank, Demkota Ranch Beef, Glacial Lakes Energy, Northern State University, and Presentation College.
 We couldn’t do it without you!

 Each year, the Leadership Aberdeen class gives back to the community by facilitating a local project or event that will have a positive impact on the Aberdeen community.
 Here is a list of the incredible projects and events that were facilitated by Leadership Aberdeen participants since 2004:

 2004: The class originated the “Shoot for the Stars” Special Olympics Basketball Game.
 The class organized a community basketball game where Aberdeen “celebrities” played against the Special Olympics team to give them practice before their state tournament.
 The event raised money for Special Olympics and the event continues to this day with Thrivent as a major partner.